Sant La is a resource in the following areas

 The Sant La LITC provides information to low income tax payers and offers free assistance to eligible taxpayers who have unresolved issues with the IRS.

 Refugee and Asylee Services

-Sant La's refugee and asylee services provides comprehensive information and referral, adaptation, integration and socialization services to Haitian refugees, asylees and new entrants who reside in South Florida providing a wrap-around system of care.
-Due to a lack of awareness this community often does not access the supportive services for which it is eligible hampering their full integration.
+Sant La's refugee and asylee services provide comprehensive information and referral, adaptation, integration and socialization services to Haitian refugees, asylees and new entrants who reside in South Florida providing a wrap-around system of care.
+Due to a lack of awareness, this community often does not access the supportive services for which it is eligible, hampering their full integration.